Cohomology jump loci of 3-manifolds: Resonance varieties

 Our next goal is to explain why the resonance varieties of a locally finite $\cdga$ are Zariski closed sets, and how to find defining equations for these varieties.
 We start with some basic notions from commutative algebra, following Eisenbud \cite{Ei}.
 Let $S$ be a commutative ring with unit.
 If $\varphi$ is a matrix with entries in $S$, we let $I_k(\varphi)$ be the ideal of $S$ generated by all minors of size $k$ of $\varphi$.
 We then have a descending chain of ideals, $S=I_0(\varphi)\supseteq I_1(\varphi)\supseteq \cdots$.

 Now suppose $S$ is Noetherian.
 Then every finitely generated $S$-module $Q$ admits a finite presentation, say $S^p \xrightarrow{\,\varphi\,} S^q \to Q \to 0$.
 We can arrange that $p\ge q$, by adding zero columns to the matrix $\varphi$ if necessary.
-We then define the {\em $k$-th elementary ideal}\/ (or, {\em Fitting ideal}) of $Q$ as
+We then define the {\em $k$-th elementary ideal}\/ (or, {\em Fitting ideal}) of $Q$ as $E_k(Q)=I_{q-k}(\varphi)$.
+As is well-known, this ideal depends only on the module $Q$, and not on the choice of presentation matrix $\varphi$, whence the notation.